-The editor’s whole job is to make the book better, and when you’ve had some time to digest the feedback you may well agree her suggestions will do that.
+The editor’s entire job is to make the book better and, when you’ve had some time to digest the feedback, you may well agree her suggestions will do that.

-Even an experienced author may not anticipate the likely response of a reader to their work, because the author is never really able to read their own work in the way a reader does, with absolutely fresh eyes.
-So when the editor’s response as a reader is not the desired response, this is valuable feedback.
+Even an experienced author may not anticipate the likely response of a reader to their work, because the author can never read their own work in the way a reader does, with absolutely fresh eyes.
+So, when the editor’s response as a reader is not the desired response, this is valuable feedback.

 Furthermore, editors are passionate readers.
 We love books.
 It is because we love books that we hate to see a book waste its potential.

-Any professional freelance editor will have training from somewhere like the Publishing Training Centre, but they’re also very likely to have additional expertise such as experience working in-house in the publishing industry or in a related field.
+Any professional freelance editor will have training from somewhere like the Publishing Training Centre, but they’re also likely to have additional expertise, such as experience working at a publishing house or in a related field.
 Sometimes editors are also authors, which gives them a particular understanding of your position.

 If you’ve chosen your editor carefully (which you should) then try to trust that they know what they’re talking about.

-Some authors come to editing with a belligerence and defensiveness that may result in the editor picking her battles to the extent that only the most vital changes are even approached with the author.
+Some authors come to editing with a belligerence and defensiveness that may cause the editor to pick her battles to such an extent that only the most vital changes are even broached with the author.
 Don’t be that author!
 It is your book that will be the loser.
 Instead, decide that you will approach the process with courtesy, good will, and an open mind.

-Your response to receiving notes from your editor may be directed inwards (‘I’m a terrible writer!’) or outwards (‘she’s a terrible editor!’) but these responses are not helpful, and your feelings in that moment aren’t true.
-Sleep on it, and go back to the notes with a receptive frame of mind.
+Your response to receiving notes from your editor may be directed inwards (‘I’m a terrible writer!’) or outwards (‘She’s a terrible editor!’) but these responses are not helpful, and your feelings in that moment aren’t true.
+Sleep on it.
+Go back to the notes with a receptive frame of mind.
 If you still disagree, marshal your thoughts and arguments for your way and present them respectfully.

 If it’s the former, there may be several other ways to fix the issue and brainstorming them with your editor may throw up something really interesting.

 If the latter, consider whether you’re understanding each other – the problem may be a miscommunication.
 For instance, you thought the twist ending was a great surprise and don’t understand why your editor doesn’t think it ‘works’.
-Meanwhile your editor agrees it was surprising but most of all because she didn’t think it was actually possible in the given timeframe, or that the earlier actions of one of the characters make the twist unlikely.
-Further discussion of this plausibility gap, and that it risks the readers feeling cheated by the ending as it stands, may lead to a decision that the twist should be made more plausible, or that the timeline must be adjusted, or made clearer.
+Meanwhile, your editor agrees it was surprising but most of all because she didn’t think it was actually possible in the timeframe, or that the earlier actions of one character make the twist unlikely.
+Further discussion of a plausibility gap, and that it risks the readers feeling cheated by the ending as it stands, may lead to a decision that the twist needs to become more plausible, or that the timeline must be adjusted or made clearer.
 The result will be a more satisfying ending for the readers.

 I’ve had clients who called and emailed me several times over several days to question unremarkable corrections in a proofread, unable each time to explain why they felt I was wrong except to say ‘I’m sure I’ve seen it this way before’.
 This is disrespectful and a waste of my time, especially when the author isn’t willing to look the answer up themselves.

-There are authors who are holding so tightly to their work that the simplest correction or the hint that the work is not already near-perfect results in a rage-filled email or phone call which totally undermines or ends the relationship.
-Bad behaviour is not something that goes along with talent, in fact the opposite is more often true, but either way it is always unacceptable.
+There are authors who are holding so tightly to their work that the simplest correction or a hint that the work is not already near-perfect results in a rage-filled email or phone call which totally undermines or ends the relationship.
+Bad behaviour is not something that goes along with talent – in fact the opposite is more often true – but either way it is always unacceptable.

-Of course, editors are not always ‘right’ – we’re human after all.
-But a trained and experienced editor is often at the very least on the right track with her advice, and so it should be appropriately considered.
+Of course, editors are not always right – we’re human after all.
+But a trained and experienced editor is often at the very least on the right track with her advice, and so it should be given appropriate consideration.
 The detached view of the text that an editor can provide, along with their experience as a reader, publisher, editor or fellow author, gives them a wider view and is incredibly valuable.